jmcuneo/cs4241-guides/using.modules.md

 ```

 ## Using Vite
 Vite let's us use our ES Module syntax but figures out exactly what JS (and CSS too!) we need to put on the server and wraps it all up nicely for us.
-Otherwise you can quickly get into a situation where you're having to upload your entire `node_modules` folder to your server... take a look
-inside of that folder, it's usually pretty gnarly.
-Vite will figure out exactly what JS is needed for a given project and make it
-easily available for you.
+Otherwise you can quickly get into a situation where you're having to upload your entire `node_modules` folder to your server... take a look inside of that folder, it's usually pretty gnarly.
+Vite will figure out exactly what JS is needed for a given project and make it easily available for you.
 Vite has a [great guide for getting started](https://vitejs.dev/guide/) with it.

 1. Run `npm create vite@latest` from a terminal.
-Choose "vanilla" and "javascript" for the template, but note there are also templates for building projects
-using React and Svelte, two frameworks we'll be discussing in class on Monday.
+Choose "vanilla" and "javascript" for the template, but note there are also templates for building projects using React and Svelte, two frameworks we'll be discussing in class..

 2. `cd` into the generated directory and install three `npm install three`